iiordanov/remote-desktop-clients/README.md

               ${ANDROID_SDK}/tools/bin/sdkmanager --licenses

-    - Optionally, add cmake to the front of your PATH (adjust the path to cmake/bin):

-              export PATH=/opt/cmake-3.5.1-Linux-x86_64/bin:${PATH}

-    - Then, run the build script.
+    - Then, run the build script which takes hours to run.
 E.g.:

               ./eclipse_projects/bVNC/prepare_project.sh $PROJECT $ANDROID_SDK

     - Follow the instructions that the script outputs.

 ## II Importing projects into Android Studio